 Any solver module available for Mosel may be used in conjunction with mmjobs.
 However, parallel solving of multiple problems with the same solver is only possible if the underlying solver can work in a multi-threaded environment.
-This is the case for Xpress-Optimizer and its derivates (QP, SLP, SP) as well as for Xpress-Kalis.
+This is the case for Xpress Optimizer and Xpress NonLinear as well as for Xpress Kalis.